algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/technical/technical-specifications.md

 #### Rendering

 After updating their position in the code, we have to display the actual new position of ghosts and Pac-Man in the maze.
 We also need to change the score, display the fruit if needed or any animation depending on the conditions.
+The sprites will be displayed lines by lines.

 #### Sound effects